iamacoderguy/projectB/README.md

 After the projectA, I realize that even learning by practicing, it still takes much time to master a knowledge domain.
 Thus, instead of learning knowledge about server, client and DevOps at the same time, I will focus on back-end and come back later for other parts.

-projectB will last in one month from Oct 12 to Nov 8.
-I will focus on database and security configuration.
+projectB will last in two months from Oct 12 to Dec 6.
+I will focus on database (the 1st month) and security configuration (the 2nd month).

 Team project owner |
 ------------------ |